top of page

 Cookie Ingredients:

-• 1 cup salted butter
+• 1 cup salted butter (*note at the end to make this recipe dairy-free)

 • 1 teaspoon baking soda